tomoose11/BE2-NC-NEWS/My.md

 ### Acknowledgements

-Thanks to Northcoder for providing the instructions for this back end project.
+Thanks to Northcoders for providing the instructions for this back end project.